 Absolute poverty refers to a set standard which is the same in all countries and which does not change over time.
 In Somalia it refers to a condition characterized by severe deprivation of basic human needs, including nutrition, safe drinking water, sanitation facilities, basic health, shelter, education and information.
 It depends mainly on income, both cash and in-kind, but also on access to social services.
-An income-related example would be living on less than \$X per day.
 The World Bank's "absolute" poverty level is based on the minimum income needed to acquire the basic necessities for day-to-day living in a number of low-income developing countries.
-In Somalia it is defined as equivalent to 1.90 USD 2011 PPP is derived from an international comparison aiming to define the poor as households that cannot satisfy their minimum basic needs.
+Which is defined as equivalent to 1.90 USD 2011 PPP is derived from an international comparison aiming to define the poor as households that cannot satisfy their minimum basic needs.
 This poverty line is converted to SSh in 2016 and applied accordingly.
 The converted poverty line is 36,352.73 SSh.

 Relative poverty refers to a standard which is defined in the context of the society in which an individual lives and which, therefore, differs between countries and over time.
-In Somalia relative poverty is defined as income-related and includes those living on less than 50% of average income.